 This time I met one of my students there.
 'Sayid' has shown a strong aptitude for the disincarnate so I suggested we visit the site together.
 He was very enthusiastic.
 The first weekend he suggested, I postponed after he said he could only be there for a maximum of two hours.
 I knew it would only end in frustration.
 Much to his disappointment, I put it off until the following weekend.

 My personal intention for this visit was to connect with the Gate Keeper.
 A little research and I had a possible name and date.
 Unfortunately, Rookwood records for this first 1867 burial did not exist and the actual grave site for John Whalan was unknown.
-I was convinced the Gate Keeper, John Whalan or not, would be aware of our presence anyway.

 For this whole time, I felt like I was treading a fine line between offering him the details he needed while allowing the space for him to interact freely with the disincarnate.
 In my experience, most students desire some level of 'permission' to move forward with confidence while grounding them in a sense of the ultimate authority in the space.
 I took him to the first stop – one of the oldest spots in the cemetery.

 Within a very short time, perhaps 10-15 minutes, he was gone – out of sight.

 Every now and then I glimpsed his blue t-shirt receding more and more into the distance.
 He was well and truly on a track with a focus that I had no part directing nor involvement with.

 After around 40 minutes, he returned.
 I asked him what he was feeling from the environment.
 What was he picking up?
 What level of 'noise' what he experiencing?

 We talked about respect, being in the disincarnate space, communicating intention and respectfully asking permission.
 He asked intelligent questions that hinted at more than he was verbally telling me.

 Again I relaxed a little more realising he had the confidence to move forward without seeking any permission or approval from me.